-This appliance has been tested using seasoned wood logs and manufactured briquetted smokeless fuel (Ancit) for closed appliances, sized between 20g and 140g.
-Other fuels are commercially available and may give similar results.
-Do not use household coal.
-It is a good idea to try small quantities of different fuels until you find one that suits your chimney.
-Petrocoke or any petroleum based fuel such as Cozycoke, Excell & Burnwell must NOT be used, they burn excessively hot and will destroy parts of the stove in a very short time.
-If using logs, the logs need to be dry, seasoned logs, ie. No more than 20% moisture content, maximum log length up to 400 mm x 100 mm diameter.
+This appliance has been tested using seasoned wood logs in a smoke control area.
+The logs need to be dry, seasoned logs, i.e. no more than 20% moisture content, maximum log size up to 350mm x 75mm diameter.
 Small pieces of kiln dried timber can burn very hot, take care that the fire does not get out of control.
-The stove is designed to burn wood or solid fuel.
+The stove is only designed to burn wood - no other fuels should be used.